Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 ### 5. Bring-up the PIT Services and Validate PIT Health

 1. Set the same variables from the `csi config init` step from earlier, and then invoke "PIT init" to setup the PIT server for deploying NCNs.
    > **`NOTE`** `pit-init` will re-run `csi config init`, copy all generated files into place, apply the CA patch, and finally restart daemons.
-This will also re-print the `metalid.sh` content incase it was skipped in the previous step. **Re-installs** can skip running `csi config init` entirely and simply run `pit-init.sh` after gathering CSI input files into `/var/www/ephemeral/prep`.
+This will also re-print the `metalid.sh` content in case it was skipped in the previous step. **Re-installs** can skip running `csi config init` entirely and simply run `pit-init.sh` after gathering CSI input files into `/var/www/ephemeral/prep`.

     ```bash
     pit# export USERNAME=root